Klaus Egge: Career

-Following the Second World War, the folk music elements of Egge's compositions gradually become less pronounced, and were succeeded by a more universal tonal language.
+Following the Second World War, the folk music elements of Egge's compositions gradually became less pronounced, and were succeeded by a more universal tonal language.
 Egge retains his distinct, clear diatonic passages, frequently contrasted by sharp dissonances.
 One of the distinct traits of this compositional period is Egge's development of a metamorphosis technique, in which motifs are subjected to repeated transformations.
-This technique reaches its pinnacle with Egge's 1966 Cello Concerto, first movement entitled Preludio metamorfico.
+This technique reaches its pinnacle with Egge's 1966 Cello Concerto, the first movement entitled Preludio metamorfico.

 Egge's final compositional period was characterized by his focus on twelve-tone technique.
-The composers first foray into this field is found in his Symphony No. 4 Sinfonia sopra BACH-EGGE op.
+The composer's first foray into this field is found in his Symphony No. 4 Sinfonia sopra BACH-EGGE op.
 30, commissioned by the Detroit Symphony Orchestra in 1967.
 Tone row techniques are employed by Egge in works such as Symphony No. 5, Piano Concerto and Wind Quintet composed in 1976.

 Egge's list of major works includes five symphonies, three piano concertos, one violin concerto and a cello concerto.
 His chamber music works also constitute a major part of his output: a string quartet, a piano trio, two woodwind quintets, a violin sonata and a number of piano works.
 Egge also focused on vocal compositions and has penned songs and choir works, a capella, with piano, and with orchestral accompaniment.
 Major Egge choir works include Sveinung Vreim, written for soloists, choir and orchestra, based on the saga of Sveinung Vreim as depicted in the poem Jonsoknatt by Hans Henrik Holm.
 Egge's works have seen frequent performances at home as well as throughout Europe and the US.

 Personal life

 In 1972, he received the Arts Council Norway Honorary Award (Norsk kulturråds ærespris).
 He was also a Commander of the Order of St. Olav (1977) and of the Icelandic Order of the Falcon.

 In 1945, he married Helga Sigrid Raugstad.
 They were the parents of Guri Egge (born 1948) and theatrical director Kjetil Egge (born 1950).

-Klaus Egge died during 1979 and was buried at Vår Frelsers gravlund in Oslo.
+Klaus Egge died in 1979 and was buried at Vår Frelsers gravlund in Oslo.